dailab/libsml/README.md

 libSML
 ======

-libSML is a library which implements the Smart Messaging Language (SML) protocol specified by VDE's Forum Netztechnik/Netzbetrieb (FNN).
+libSML is a library which implements the Smart Message Language (SML) protocol specified by VDE's Forum Netztechnik/Netzbetrieb (FNN).
 It can be utilized to communicate to FNN specified Smart Meters or Smart Meter components (EDL/MUC).

 ### Usage